How to de-stress your teenager ahead of school exams

 - Encourage your child to ‘stop their thought train and get off it’.
 Encourage them to build a brick wall, metaphorically, between themselves and their stressful thoughts.
 Urge them not to think about their exam worries except for short periods, say 10 minutes morning and night.
 This is not suggesting they don’t revise, but that they block out the worry

 - Get your child to think of a relaxing memory as a safe place to go to in their head.
 Ask them to describe it to you in detail, including the sounds, smells, lights, textures, the conversations and the emotions they remember.
 This can help them relax and distract them from their worries, and, with practice, they can take themselves back there in their head at times of stress

-If children have intense emotions, Dr Hayley van Zwanenberg suggests: "Tell your child to hold some ice really tightly (it feels like it is burning but will not do damage).
+If children have intense emotions and are suffering from various symptoms of stress, Dr Hayley van Zwanenberg suggests: "Tell your child to hold some ice really tightly (it feels like it is burning but will not do damage).
 As the ice melts they might feel their tension melt away.
 If the anxiety does not seem to improve, and anxiety feels outside the normal range in severity, or length, get help via your GP."